-In accordance with ordinance NO: 99-67 the village of Sherwood has created a Park and Recreation Commission that is pursuant to Wisconsin State Statute section 27.08.
+In accordance with ordinance NO: 99-67 the Village of Sherwood has created a Parks and Recreation Commission that is pursuant to Wisconsin State Statute section 27.08.
 This commission aids in the maintenance and removal of current forest stands and local hindrances to birds.

 Limiting or Removing Threats to Birds

 A. Describe your community’s educational program to control free-roaming cats and/or the manner in which you actively publicize the Cats Indoors! initiative.

 The Village maintains a website which contains helpful links for residents such as a link to the American Bird Conservancy’s “Cats Indoors!” program.